yooluxe/sync_settings_howto/README.md

 ## How to Sync your Sublime Text settings on Github Gist.

-We need an account on Github (everything is configured directly on Github) and Sublime Text
+You need an account on Github (everything is configured directly on Github) and Sublime Text

 <img src="../main/docs/spacer.png" width="1" height="1">